SuyogKhanal5/Obsidian-Notes/Statistical Inference/Lecture 17 - Midterm 2 Review.md

 	- ###### Theoretical Results (CLT)
 		- First version of CLT
 		- CLT for the sample mean and proportion
-		- True for any population distribution (the man and variance need to exist)
+		- True for any population distribution (the mean and variance need to exist)

 - ### Versions of CLT
 	- ###### iid samples, Sample sizes large